Computing exact distributions part 3

 The change of variable formula and transformations

-We start by considering the case where \(n=1\).
+I start by considering the case where \(n=1\).

 In this case the integral is \(\int\limits_{\left( {a,b} \right)} {f\left( x \right)dx}\).
-We need to understand how this integral changes:
+I need to understand how this integral changes:

 • The interval \(\left( {a,b} \right)\) is transformed to the interval \(\left( {{a^*},{b^*}} \right)\) in such a way that \(x\left( {\left( {{a^*},{b^*}} \right)} \right) = \left( {a,b} \right)\).